 About the Award

 The Office of the President welcomes nominations for the President’s Award for Distinguished Service in International Education.
-The purpose of this award is to recognize and celebrate the extraordinary efforts of our faculty and staff who keep U-M on the leading edge of international education for our students.
+The purpose of this award is to recognize and celebrate the extraordinary efforts of our faculty and staff who advance international education for U-M students.
+Up to two recipients are selected each year.

-The University of Michigan offers an unparalleled breadth of opportunities for global learning.
+The University of Michigan offers an unparalleled breadth of global learning opportunities for our students.
 Each year, thousands of U-M students gain international experience through study abroad programs, intensive language immersion, internships, interdisciplinary design projects and service learning.
 Equally important are the international students and scholars who bring cultural and intellectual diversity to our campus in Ann Arbor.
-They enrich our community and our scholarship and expand our global network of leadership and service.
+They enrich the U-M community and its scholarship and expand the global network of leadership and service.

-International education is a critical component of the U-M experience – helping our students gain real-world perspectives on our greatest social and scientific challenges and practice the critical inquiry and problem-solving that are so necessary to addressing these challenges.
+International education is a critical component of the U-M student experience – helping them gain real-world perspectives on the greatest social and scientific challenges and practice the critical inquiry and problem-solving that are necessary to addressing these challenges.

-- Commitment and dedication to international education for U-M students, e.g. education abroad, international student support, global learning programs on campus, institutional partnerships, intensive language programs, etc.
+- Sustained commitment and dedication to international education for U-M students (e.g. education abroad, international student support, global learning programs on campus, institutional partnerships, intensive language programs, etc.).

-- Specific accomplishments in the field of international education, e.g. successful program development, significant impact on student participation, relevant research and publications, or curricular innovation.
+- Specific accomplishments in U-M international education, e.g. successful program development, significant impact on U-M student participation, or curricular innovation for global learning.

 - Leadership in the field of international education, either on campus or beyond.